ShawnXxy/AzMySQL-Perf-Checker/README.md

 #end of script
 ```

+## Limitations:
+Due to the API limitaiton, if you selected to run in a PowerShell mode, Azure OpenAI would not be able to run analyze the output.

 >Disclaimer: This sample code is available AS IS with no warranties and support from Microsoft.
 Please raise an issue in Github if you encounter any issues and I will try our best to address it.